 For most of the people, coconut oil is safe and doesn’t cause any irritation or breakouts.

 But due to over-usage of steroid creams for a very long time, skin gets super sensitive.
-The skin breaks out due to the heat created by the application of coconut oil.
+So when you apply coconut oil the skin breaks out due to the heat created by it.
 This can happen even with other oils as well.

 Stop topical application of coconut oil until your skin is no longer sensitive.
 To achieve this you have to stop using steroid creams as well.